eigerco/polka-storage/docs/src/delia/index.md

 bottom drive obey lake curtain smoke basket hold race lonely fit walk//Alice
 ```

 If you're using your own keys, you will need to have funds available to perform deals.
+For details on obtaining funds in a local testnet, refer to the [Getting Funds](../getting-started/local-testnet/getting-funds.md) section.

 ### Preparing a deal